 "Thanks so much and we so enjoy and look forward to this annual Show !
 Keep up the amazing work !" - FF

 The 20th Annual Roots of Rock and Roll Concert : Oh Canada !
 Songs in the Key of Eh ?!

-featuring Craig Morrison & the Momentz, Vintage Wine, and special guests Bowser and Blue, John McDiarmid, Samantha Borgal, Terry Joe "Banjo" Rodrigues, Angeline Gosselin, Pat Loiselle, Rosalie Cerro, and Gerry Kandestin (Friday only).
-[Although previously announced for Saturday’s concert, Cantor Gideon Zelermyer will unfortunately not be able to join us this year, as his official duties are required elsewhere that night.]
+The concert featured Craig Morrison & the Momentz, Vintage Wine, and special guests Bowser and Blue, John McDiarmid, Samantha Borgal, Terry Joe "Banjo" Rodrigues, Angeline Gosselin, Pat Loiselle, Rosalie Cerro, and Gerry Kandestin.

-You will hear pop, rock, folk, country, and blues from a wide range of artists, including Leonard Cohen, Joni Mitchell, The Band, Paul Anka, Anne Murray, Hank Snow, Ian and Sylvia, Steppenwolf, the Guess Who, Neil Young, Gordon Lightfoot, Harmonium, Michel Pagliaro, the Diamonds, and many more !
-Plus some other songs you won’t know were by Canadians !
+We played pop, rock, folk, country, and blues from a wide range of artists, including Leonard Cohen, Joni Mitchell, The Band, Paul Anka, Anne Murray, Hank Snow, Ian and Sylvia, Steppenwolf, the Guess Who, Neil Young, Gordon Lightfoot, Harmonium, Michel Pagliaro, the Diamonds, and many more !
+Plus some other songs some people didn’t know were by Canadians !

 Some songs in the show :

 I’m Movin’ On